JP Iseppe

-João Pedro de Souza Iseppe (born 24 March 2001), simply known as JP Iseppe, is a Brazilian professional footballer who plays as a midfielder for Botafogo-PB.
+João Pedro de Souza Iseppe (born 24 March 2001), simply known as JP Iseppe, is a Brazilian professional footballer who plays as a midfielder for Maltese Premier League club Naxxar Lions.

 Career

 JP Iseppe began his career in the youth sector of União São João, but spent most of his time in the academy at São Paulo FC.
 In 2022, he was loaned to Cuiabá, where he was part of the squad that won the 2022 Campeonato Brasileiro Sub-23.
 The following season, he made his professional football debut, playing for Velo Clube in Campeonato Paulista Série A2 and for União São João in the Copa Paulista.

 In February 2025, Iseppe was bought by Botafogo-PB, where he quickly stood out due to a goal scored against Treze.

 Personal life

 JP Iseppe has Italian citizenship, and his brother Mateus Iseppe is also a football player.